AdobeDocs/analytics-platform.en/help/data-views/component-settings/format.md

 ## Use currency conversion

 Currency conversion in Customer Journey Analytics can be extremely valuable for businesses that operate internationally.
-By removing the complexities of manual currency conversion, it brings uniformity and clarity to financial data.
+By removing the complexities of manual currency conversion, currency conversion in Customer Journey Analytics brings uniformity and clarity to financial data.
 Currency conversion keeps track of daily historical exchange rates and maintains those daily rates for a period of 4 years.

 For example, if an e-commerce business operates in the US, UK, and EU, sales data can be automatically converted to USD, ensuring easy comparison and holistic understanding of performance.